 Introduction to Antisemitism

-In May of 1998, a 16 year old by the name of Christopher Enkhaus was charged with criminal mischief.
-An unnamed 14 year old was juvenile delinquency in connection with this crime.
-He burned a swastika in the grass of my High School's foot ball field.
+In May of 1998, a swastika was burned in the grass of my High School's foot ball field.
 Half my school was Jewish and half was Catholic.

 I remember hearing about this incident.
 I was 17 years old.
 I was shocked and scared.
 I stared to have nightmares about being the target of an anti-Semitic attack.
 Later that year, the Rabbi centered his sermon on Yom Kippur around this incident.
 He talked about Tikkun Olam.
 This means repairing the world.
 Instead of being angry, he was talking about how it is our job to repair the world.
 Because of this incident, I chose to participate in the March of the Living.